Parthian invasion of 40 BC: Invasion

 Orodes II sent his son Pacorus I as well as Labienus as the commanders of a large Parthian army to invade Roman territory in early 40 BC (or late 41 BC, according to some scholars).
 According to Vagi, the invasion comprised some 20,000 horsemen.
 Many Roman forces in Syria defected to Labienus.
 Antony's commander in Syria, Lucius Decidius Saxa, fled to Antioch and then to Cilicia, where he was captured by Labienus and executed.
 Several Roman aquilae were then captured by the Parthians.
 (The aquilae, together with ones captured after the Battle of Carrhae, were later returned after Augustus's negotiations with the Parthians.)
 Apamea and Antioch surrendered.

 The two commanders split.
 Pacorus invaded Palestine and Phoenicia while Labienus launched a "blitzkrieg" in Asia Minor that captured much of the region.
 He was hailed as imperator.
 Pacorus I had gained a reputation for military talent and moderation and swiftly took all the cities along the Levantine coast with the exception of Tyre, which was notoriously difficult to capture.
 He reached Gaza by May 40 BC and received homage from the Nabataeans.

 Meanwhile, his general Barzapharnes led a force inland.
 The pro-Parthian Jewish leader Antigonus II Mattathias sent a large subsidy to Pacorus I, who supported him in the fight against the pro-Roman Jewish leaders Hyrcanus II and Phasael and successfully installed him as the new king of Judea.
 Hyrcanus II and Phasael were captured trying to negotiate with the Parthians and were deported to Parthia, and Herod, another leader, fled.

-Antony left Egypt for Greece and sent Publius Ventidius Bassus to Asia Minor.
+Antony left Egypt for Greece and sent Publius Ventidius to Asia Minor.
 He scored two victories with minimal forces north of the Taurus Mountains in 39 BC (Battle of the Cilician Gates, Battle of Amanus Pass) and captured and executed Labienus.
 He then drove the Parthians out of Syria.

 Another Parthian invasion of Syria in 38 BC under Pacorus I resulted in a decisive defeat at the Battle of Mount Gindarus in Cyrrhestica, with Pacorus I being killed and the Parthian presence in Syria being brought to an end.

 Coins minted by Labienus survive from the period and were probably minted in Antioch.
 Labienus had designated himself as Parthicus.